mlcommons/mobile_app_open/mobile_back_litert/README.md

   `Runner.app/Frameworks` next to the backend frameworks: LiteRT dlopens it from the directory given by `kLiteRtEnvOptionTagRuntimeLibraryDir`, and iOS has no dlopen search path to fall back on.
+* It ships wrapped in `LiteRtMetalAccelerator.framework`, assembled by `flutter/ios/ios.mk`.
+An iOS app bundle may only embed bundles, and a bare Mach-O under `Frameworks/` is rejected by App Store Connect — that was `ITMS-90426`, reported against Xcode Cloud build 265.
+The framework's `CFBundleExecutable` is the dylib's original filename, so the path LiteRT builds still resolves; `GetAppleRuntimeLibraryDir()` looks inside the framework as well as beside the backend binary.
 * Minimum iOS is 14.0, which is LiteRT's own floor (`LITERT_MIN_IOS_VERSION`).
 The sibling backend frameworks were raised from 13.1 to match, so every framework the app embeds declares the same minimum.